DmitryBochkov/sports-company/README.md

-# A sample landing page of a fictious sports company.
+# A sample landing page of a fictional sports company.

 Features:
   - responsive design (Boootstrap breakpoints);